-1. Key Characteristics
+1. Key Characteristics of Neapolitan Mastiffs

 - AKC Group: Working

-- Height: 24–30 inches
+- Height: 26–31 inches (male); 24–29 inches (female)

-- Weight: 165–200 pounds
+- Weight: 150 pounds (male); 110 pounds (female)

 - Life expectancy: 8–10 years

-Neapolitan mastiffs are among the biggest dog breeds in the world and are easily identified by their facial wrinkles and skin folds.
+Neapolitan Mastiffs are among the biggest dog breeds in the world and are easily identified by their facial wrinkles and skin folds.

-2. Where They Came From
+2. Where Neapolitan Mastiffs Came From

-Another theory asserts that the mastiffs arrived in Britain in 500 BC and later spread throughout Europe.
+- Another theory asserts that the mastiffs arrived in Britain in 500 B.C. and later spread throughout Europe.

 The first exhibition of the mastiffs was in 1946 in Italy.
-The breed standard was written in 1948 and edited in 1971, and the American Kennel Club recognized the breed in 2004.
+The breed standard was written in 1948 and edited in 1971, and the American Kennel Club (AKC) recognized the breed in 2004.

-3. How Friendly Are They?
+3. How Friendly Are Neapolitan Mastiffs?

-Despite their intimidating appearance, Neapolitan mastiffs are affectionate, calm, loving dogs who are smart and naturally protective.
+Despite their intimidating appearance, Neapolitan Mastiffs are affectionate, calm, loving dogs who are smart and naturally protective.
 They don’t bark excessively and are wary or protective around strangers.

-According to Carol Paulsen, author of Neapolitan Mastiff: A Comprehensive Owner’s Guide, these dogs are not for first-time dog caretakers; you should have experience with dominant dogs.
-Neapolitan mastiffs are also not recommended for homes with young children.
+According to Carol Paulsen, author of Neapolitan Mastiff: A Comprehensive Owner’s Guide, these dogs are not for first-time dog caretakers.
+You should have experience with dominant dogs.
+Neapolitan Mastiffs are also not recommended for homes with young children.